 Everything looks the same, perhaps it is not.
 Everything looks okay, perhaps it is not.

 Pandemic, homeschooling, being a mom of two (4 &1), emotional drain out, physical drain out, parental pressure, work-life balance, exhaustion, anxiety, feeling overwhelmed and baby blues pushed me to enter my rough patch.
 I couldn’t find joy in what I was doing.
-All I was doing was constantly doing things without the contentment.
+All I was doing was constantly doing things without contentment.

 No break, no interlude, no breather.